stoman/HashCode2018/README.md

 # Hash Code 2018

-Those are the practice submissions of team TUMbleweed for Google Hash Code 2018.
+This repository contains the submissions of team TUMbleweed for the Online Qualification Round of Google Hash Code 2018.
+We finished with 49,031,825 points and rank 189 of 4856 teams while the best team achieved 49,776,211 points.
+Unfortunately, we didn't make it to the finals this year.

 You can find more information about the contest at https://hashcode.withgoogle.com/.